textpattern/textpattern.github.io/development/index.md

 ## How plugins are loaded

 Plugins are loaded very early during script execution.
-It happens in `textpattern/publish.php` (public-side) and in `textpattern/index.php` (admin-side).
+It happens in `textpattern/publish.php` (public-side) and in `textpattern/index.php` (administration-side).
 Look out for `load_plugins` to see where it is happening.

 Type value | Type name | What it means
 ---|---|---